bigfix/developer.bigfix.com/site/reference/types/bes-wizard.md

 # link &lt;html&gt; of &lt;bes wizard&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied HTML description that, when clicked, will open the specified Wizard.Note: This is a Console-only inspector.
+Returns an HTML string containing an &lt;A&lt; tag including the supplied HTML description that, when clicked, will open the specified Wizard.Note: This is a Console-only inspector.

 # link &lt;string&gt; of &lt;bes wizard&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag including the supplied descriptive string that, when clicked, will open the specified Wizard.Note: This is a Console-only inspector.
+Returns an HTML string containing an &lt;A&lt; tag including the supplied descriptive string that, when clicked, will open the specified Wizard.Note: This is a Console-only inspector.

 # link href of &lt;bes wizard&gt; : string

-The link href property does not return an &amp;lt;A&amp;gt; tag but rather returns the value of the href attribute of the &amp;lt;A&amp;gt; tag that would be constructed by the other link inspectors.
+The link href property does not return an &lt;A&lt; tag but rather returns the value of the href attribute of the &lt;A&lt; tag that would be constructed by the other link inspectors.
 This allows you to create more flexible linking formats.
-(See link of &amp;lt;bes wizard&amp;gt;).
+(See link of &lt;bes wizard&lt;).
 Notice that link href returns a normal string, not an HTML string.Note: This is a Console-only inspector.

 # link of &lt;bes wizard&gt; : html

-Returns an HTML string containing an &amp;lt;A&amp;gt; tag that when clicked will open the specified Wizard.Note: This is a Console-only inspector.
+Returns an HTML string containing an &lt;A&lt; tag that when clicked will open the specified Wizard.Note: This is a Console-only inspector.

 # menu path of &lt;bes wizard&gt; : string